-Instruct students to begin working on their independent searches.
-Remind students they will be assessed on criteria 1 and 2 on the Conducting Independent Searches Checklist.
+Instruct students to work on their independent searches.
+Inform students they will be assessed on criteria 1 and 2 on the Conducting Independent Searches Checklist.
 Remind students of the research steps (planning for searches, assessing sources, annotating, taking notes, and evaluating arguments).
 Remind students to organize all search materials in their Research Portfolios, Section 2.